High Resolution and High-Speed Live Optical Flow Velocimetry: Synthetic image generation

 The synthetic PIV images for the Rankine vortex were generated using the \textit{PIV-image-generator} of \citet{MENDES_piv_image_gen}.
-This MATLAB-based tool creates synthetic particle images from analytical flow fields (e.g., simple shear or a Rankine vortex).
-The specified flow displaces randomly distributed particles between successive snapshots, thereby producing image pairs similar to the ones obtained by PIV measurements, but on a known velocity field.
+This MATLAB-based tool creates synthetic particle fields which are moved by the chosen analytical velocity fields (e.g., simple shears or a Rankine vortex).
+The specified analytical flow displaces randomly distributed particles between successive snapshots, thereby producing image pairs similar to the ones obtained by PIV measurements, but on a known displacement field.

-In what follows, we evaluate the accuracy and precision of OFV for a single Rankine vortex of various size and intensity, under different image parameters.
+In what follows, we evaluate the accuracy and precision of the OFV algorithm for a single Rankine vortex of well-defined size and intensity, with different image parameters.

-The Rankine vortex is an insightful benchmark because it exhibits spatially localized, high-velocity gradients.
-This configuration allows independent control of the core radius and rotational speed (i.e., the velocity gradient), both of which are known to be challenging for CC-PIV \citep{Beresh_velocity_gradient_PIV_turbulence, westerweel_piv_gradients}.
-Following \citet{MENDES_piv_image_gen}, the analytical description of the Rankine vortex reads:
+The Rankine vortex is an insightful benchmark because it exhibits spatially localized, high-displacement gradients.
+This configuration allows independent control of the core radius and rotational speed (i.e., the displacement gradient), both of which are known to be challenging for CC-PIV \citep{Beresh_velocity_gradient_PIV_turbulence, westerweel_piv_gradients}.
+Following \citet{MENDES_piv_image_gen}, the analytical description of the Rankine vortex is defined as follows. \\